ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Goal-oriented
    - D) Culturally aware

-3. **Open-Ended**: Describe the role of the Project Management Institute (PMI) in advancing the profession of project management.

-4. **Open-Ended**: What are some benefits of obtaining the Project Management Professional (PMP) certification?

-5. **True/False**: The Project Management Body of Knowledge (PMBOK) is a resource that outlines specific knowledge areas essential for project managers.
+3. **True/False**: The Project Management Body of Knowledge (PMBOK) is a resource that outlines specific knowledge areas essential for project managers.

 Would you like additional questions?